DuchessOfDeli/dmhelper/README.md

 # dmhelper
-This is a coding project I started in order to learn computer science and of course to aid those who have use for it.
-If you're a Dungeon master for D&amp;D and don't always want to have access to the internet to use a similar online version of tools like these, you may find them useful.
+If you're a Dungeon master for D&amp;D and you don't always want to have access to the internet to use a similar online version of tools like these, you may find them useful.
+This is a coding project I started in order to learn computer science and to hopefully make it easier for my future D&D sessions as well as for others.